-A fourth model relies on the electrochemical and semiconducting properties of the sulfide surface and the ability for gold to adsorb from solution (Widler and Seward, 2002; Mikhlin et al., 2006; Becker et al., 2010).
+A fourth model relies on the electrochemical and semiconducting properties of the sulfide surface and the ability for gold to adsorb from solution (Widler and Seward 2002; Mikhlin et al. 2006; Becker et al. 2010).
 Gold adsorbed on to the host mineral surface, which initially bonds with the sulfide matrix, may diffuse and create covalent bonds with other gold atoms from neighboring adsorption sites or dissolved in solution.
-This process may lead to the formation of nanoparticles (Becker et al., 2010).
+This process may lead to the formation of nanoparticles (Becker et al. 2010).

-55 Discriminating between these different models has been difficult because the spatial and textural relationships amongst gold and sulfide phases at the nanoscale remains cryptic.
-X-ray 56 57 absorption near-edge structure (XANES) analysis has demonstrated that gold atoms either bond with the crystal lattice as Au+ or exist as clusters in metallic Au0 form (Genkin et al., 1998; Simon et al., 58 59 1999; Cabri et al., 2000).
-High-resolution transmission electron microscopy combined with energy 60 dispersive X-ray analysis (TEM-EDX) studies have recorded the occurrence and two-dimensional 61 shape and distribution of metallic gold nanoparticles (Reich et al., 2005; Ciobanu et al., 2011; 62 Deditius et al., 2011).
-However, the inability of older TEM-EDX systems to detect trace elements at 63 low concentrations compromises the measurement of lattice-bound gold.
+Discriminating between these different models has been difficult because the spatial and textural relationships among gold and sulfide phases at the nanoscale remains cryptic.
+X-ray absorption near-edge structure (XANES) analysis has demonstrated that gold atoms either bond with the crystal lattice as Au+ or exist as clusters in metallic Au0 form (Genkin et al. 1998; Simon et al. 1999; Cabri et al. 2000).
+High-resolution transmission electron microscopy combined with energy-dispersive X-ray analysis (TEM-EDX) studies have recorded the occurrence and twodimensional shape and distribution of metallic gold nanoparticles (Reich et al. 2005; Ciobanu et al. 2011; Deditius et al. 2011).
+However, the inability of older TEM-EDX systems to detect trace elements at low concentrations compromises the measurement of lattice-bound gold.

-To address this issue and discriminate between the four competing models we have undertaken a combined synchrotron X-ray fluorescence microscopy (XFM) and atom probe microscopy study of gold-bearing arsenopyrite from the giant Paleoproterozoic Obuasi gold deposit, Ghana (Fougerouse et al., in press).
-Our results constrain the 3D distribution of gold at the nanoscale and provide new insights into the mechanisms of gold nanoparticle formation, which have implications for understanding gold mineralization processes.
+To address this issue and discriminate between the four competing models we have undertaken a combined synchrotron X-ray fluorescence microscopy (XFM) and atom probe microscopy study of gold-bearing arsenopyrite from the giant Paleoproterozoic Obuasi gold deposit, Ghana (Fougerouse et al. 2016b).
+Our results constrain the 3D distribution of gold at the nanoscale and provide new insights into the mechanisms of gold f Open access: Article available to all readers online.

+nanoparticle formation, which have implications for understanding gold mineralization processes.